Delicious & Easy Gluten-Free and Dairy-Free Pumpkin Pie

 You can snag The Ultimate Gluten Free Thanksgiving Bundle here

 Thanksgiving cooking is already a job.
 Why not just cook one of each dish that everyone will enjoy?

-Now, onto today’s recipe!
+Now, onto the pumpkin pie recipe!

 I could seriously have eaten the whole thing.
 By myself.
-Possibly without even a fork.
+Possibly even without a fork.